mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ### Tonga Tests

 Tonga is a testing framework which is used by Oracle to run some tests of JDK functionality, both Oracle-proprietary and open.
 As is common in testing code, there is a dependency from the test code to the framework.
-However, Tonga contains some third-part code which Oracle can't release under an open-source license.
-So, in fact _Oracle maintains some closed tests of open functionality_.

-Engineers have been porting and writing new tests in OpenJDK - here's a series of announcements which in total add up to 900,000 lines of test code being added to OpenJDK:
+However, Tonga contains some code which Oracle can't release under an open-source license.
+So, in fact Oracle engineers have been maintaining some closed tests of open functionality.
+So, engineers have been porting and writing new tests in OpenJDK - here's a series of announcements which in total add up to 900,000 lines of test code being added to OpenJDK:
 [1](https://twitter.com/OpenJDK/status/996000521319313409)
 [2](https://twitter.com/OpenJDK/status/996000159870914560)
 [3](https://twitter.com/OpenJDK/status/995999825781981184)